simpleinjector/Documentation/source/howto.rst

     var handler = factory.CreateNew("customers");
     handler.Handle(requestContext);

-By inheriting from the BCL’s *Dictionary<TKey, TValue>*, creating an *IRequestHandlerFactory* implementation is almost a one-liner:
+By inheriting from the BCL's *Dictionary<TKey, TValue>*, creating an *IRequestHandlerFactory* implementation is almost a one-liner:

 .. code-block:: c#